edisedis777/I-Ching-Sphere/README.md

 - [I Ching on Wikibooks](https://en.wikibooks.org/wiki/I_Ching/The_64_Hexagrams) for the hexagram data

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.